-How to Create Defensible Space and Harden Your Home Against Wildfires in California
+How to Harden Your Home Against Wildfires in California

 Wildfire Season in California